CALL (214) 432-4119

 As of September 1, 2023, the Texas Department of Public Safety requires all level III/VI security officers and personal protection officers to take and pass the MMPI to receive their license.

 MMPI testing is most commonly required for positions involving public safety and high responsibility, which often correspond to roles with higher security or risk clearance.
-While the MMPI is not exclusively used for official government security clearances (which often rely on different background and polygraph checks), its use in Texas for screening positions that require emotional stability and reliability aligns with the intent of high-security roles.
-The MMPI is used for roles such as:

 A pre-employment psychological evaluation is a specialized assessment used by employers to determine if a candidate possesses the mental and emotional characteristics necessary to perform the essential functions of a job, particularly those with high stress, public safety, or fiduciary responsibilities.

 An in-office appointment lasts for 2-4 hours.
 A completed report will be provided within 3 business days along with any required documents that were provided for the doctor's signature.
+A 15-minute virtual follow-up appointment will be scheduled upon conclusion of your evaluation appointment.
+No additional fee is required for the follow-up appointment.

-A Fitness for Duty (FFD) Psychological Evaluation is a specialized assessment, initiated by an employer, to determine if an employee's psychological or behavioral condition is impairing their ability to perform the essential functions of their job safely and effectively, or if the condition poses a direct threat to the health or safety of the employee or others.
+A Fitness for Duty Psychological Evaluation (FFDE) is a specialized assessment, initiated by an employer, to determine if an employee's psychological or behavioral condition is impairing their ability to perform the essential functions of their job safely and effectively, or if the condition poses a direct threat to the health or safety of the employee or others.

 Cognitive Behavioral Therapy (CBT) focuses on challenging and changing cognitive disorders (such as thoughts, beliefs, and attitudes) and their associated behaviors to improve emotional regulations and develop personal coping strategies that target solving current problems.